n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.freshworkscrm.md

 # Freshworks CRM

-Freshworks CRM node allows you to automate work in the Freshworks CRM platform and integrate Freshworks CRM with other applications. n8n has built-in support for a wide range of Freshworks CRM features, which includes basic operations like creating, updating, deleting, and retrieve, accounts, appointments, contacts, deals, notes, sales activity and more.
+The Freshworks CRM node allows you to automate work in the Freshworks CRM platform and integrate Freshworks CRM with other applications. n8n has built-in support for a wide range of Freshworks CRM features, which includes basic operations like creating, updating, deleting, and retrieve, accounts, appointments, contacts, deals, notes, sales activity and more.

 On this page, you'll find a list of operations the Freshworks CRM node supports and links to more resources.